Sh1r0Yaksha/SmolTAS/README.md

 # SmolTAS
-A mod for Smol Ame game which can help make tool assisted speedruns (TAS) for the game, it is still in development.
+A mod for Smol Ame game which can help make tool assisted speedruns (TAS) for the game, it is mostly developed, TAS runs can be made with it.
 Requires SALT to work

 # Mods
 This single mod at this moment contains 3 different mods